Id reaction: Prognosis

 A full recovery is expected with treatment.
 Recurrent id reactions are frequently due to inadequate treatment of the primary infection or dermatitis and often the cause of recurrence is unknown.

 Epidemiology

 With no particular affinity to any particular ethnic group, seen in all age groups and equally amongst males and females, the precise prevalence is not known.

 History

 The suffix -id has its origins in Greek, referring to a father–son relationship.
-Josef Jadassohn (1863–1936), the German dermatologist that coined the term id, had observed a dermatophytosis causing a secondary allergic skin dermatitis.
+German dermatologist Josef Jadassohn (1863–1936), who coined the term id, had observed a dermatophytosis causing a secondary allergic skin dermatitis.
 In 1928, Bloch recorded that the peak of the dermatophyte infection corresponded with the id reaction.